Lennox Lewis vs. Mike Tyson: The fight

 Round one: The early moments of the fight provided arguably the most evenly fought display of back-and-forth action between Tyson and Lewis as they started by jabbing.
 Just before 30 seconds had elapsed, Tyson leaned forward with a left jab at Lewis; then lunged towards his midsection, landing a right-left combination of body blows before Lewis could manage to steer him backward with three effectively-landed uppercuts of his own.
 As they subsequently traded body shots, Tyson ended the sequence by missing on a wild left hook.
-In the middle of the round, Lewis began to clinch to fend off Tyson’s repeated attempts to at body attacks, keeping him at bay.
+In the middle of the round, Lewis began to clinch to fend off Tyson's repeated attempts to at body attacks, keeping him at bay.
 But with just under a minute remaining in the round, Tyson connected with a left hook to Lewis' jaw, catching him off-guard.
 Lewis stumbled then recovered with another clinch, and pushed Tyson into the ropes while landing another jab.
 Tyson won the round.

 Round two: Both fighters opened with jabs, before Cotton warned Lewis twice for holding.
 Lewis landed a number of effective punches on Tyson as he tried to come in, including several powerful uppercuts that kept Tyson staggering backwards.

 Round three: Lewis opened with more jabs.
 Later in the round Tyson went on to headbutt Lewis before connecting with a left hook, but Lewis managed to cut Tyson above his right eye later in the round.

 Round four: Again Tyson rushed out at the bell, but Lewis then landed two strong jabs before landing a big right.
 With ten seconds left in the round Lewis landed a couple of punches on Tyson who went down.
 Referee Eddie Cotton ruled it a slip and deducted a point from Lewis for pushing Tyson down.
 Tyson's face was starting to swell.

 Round five: Cotton stopped the fight and talked to Lewis again in the fifth round about pushing.
 As the round went on, a visibly weakened Tyson began throwing fewer and fewer punches and struggling to land.

 Round six: Lewis stayed in control by mostly connecting on jabs.
-With just over a minute left in the round, Tyson was able to land a couple of shots which had created swelling just below Lewis‘ left eye, but by the end of the round Tyson had been cut above both eyes.
+With just over a minute left in the round, Tyson was able to land a couple of shots which had created swelling just below Lewis' left eye, but by the end of the round Tyson had been cut above both eyes.

 Round seven: Lewis put Tyson off balance with a crushing right hook.
 Lewis once more was overpowering in taking the round, with what was little resistance at that point, out-landing Tyson 31-4.

 Round eight: with 47 seconds left, Lewis knocked Tyson down for the second time in the round.
-As Tyson lay on his back, he was counted out at 2:25 mark, as he made no real effort to get back up and continue fighting.
+As Tyson lay on his back, he was counted out at 2:25 mark, as he only made back up to one knee before being counted out.
 Lennox Lewis was declared the winner by KO.